 An intentional tort is willful, knowing, and purposeful wrongdoing that causes someone else harm.
 Intentional torts are typically criminal actions in Arizona.
 They include assault, rape, and homicide.
 It is possible to file a civil damage claim against a perpetrator for an intentional tort at the same time as an ongoing criminal case.
 A civil claim could force the offender to pay you for your physical, financial, and emotional damages as the survivor of a crime.

-Someone could have grounds for a wrongful death damage claim in Arizona if that person lost a loved one because of another’s negligence.
+Someone could have grounds for a wrongful death damage claim if that person lost a loved one because of another’s negligence.
 Losing a loved one in a car accident, workplace accident, or other preventable incident gives certain family members the right to file for damages in Arizona.
 Compensation awards can include payment for medical bills, funeral and burial expenses, loss of consortium, and more.
+Contact a Glendale wrongful death lawyer for assistance with your claim.